 Environment plays an important role when it comes to sleeping.
 You must provide a quiet, cool, and dark environment for your sleeping.
 If you have some noises around you, it will aggravate the peace you need, so try to block out them.
 Cool temperature also helps you fall asleep faster.
-Comfortable mattresses and pillows are also warmly welcomed since they will give you comfort that will facilitate your sleep.
+Comfortable mattresses, like the ones from Plufl, and pillows are also warmly welcomed since they will give you comfort that will facilitate your sleep.
 Your environment must be free from unnecessary distractions.
 For example, staring at the clocks just worsens the thing and destroys your aim.
 Cover them, turn them off but keep them away from your eyes.
 Make your bedroom serve only for sleeping, so avoid having TVs or any other devices that can disrupt your sleep environment.
 In this way, your brain will associate your bedroom only with sleeping.

 Create Soothing Routine

 Having a proper bedtime routine sets the basis for quality sleep.
 Your sleep dictates your proper functioning during the day.
 You need it to fulfill daily tasks and work.
 That’s why even these small routines shouldn’t be taken lightly, bearing in mind the impact of sleep.
 It is connected to your thinking and memory, and it definitely deserves special and careful treatment.
 Staying in bed and forcing yourself to sleep won’t do any help.
 It will make you frustrated.
 Instead, create some soothing routine like taking a bath, meditating, reading some book.
 These peaceful activities will prepare your brain for sleeping and actually better your sleep.
 Try not to choose some stimulative activities, such as looking at screens for this purpose.
 Activities of this kind will just make your brain more active and thus make it more difficult to sleep.
 These helpful rituals before bedtime may fix your sleep problems if you stick to them.